 This class is an exploration of what makes an effective leader.
-In this process, both theory and practice in organizational leadership are examined through exploring major theories and research on leadership effectiveness.
+In this process both theory and practice in organizational leadership are examined through exploring major theories and research on leadership effectiveness.
+(3 credit hours) Prerequisites: None

-MLEA 502 Christian Leadership Development (3 credit hours)
+MLEA 502 - Christian Leadership Development

-This class examines the process of becoming an effective Christian leader and examines the lives of many historical and Biblical leaders.
+This class examines the process of becoming an effective Christian leader and examines the lives of many historical and biblical leaders.
 The student will explore several stages of leadership development while considering the issue of God's providence in leadership development.
 In addition, leadership characteristics and issues for future leadership development will be explored.
+(3 credit hours) Prerequisites: None

-MLEA 503 Strategic Leadership and Change (3 credit hours)
+MLEA 503 - Strategic Leadership and Change

-The concept of strategic leadership and vision will be examined from several perspectives including Biblical, anthropological and social views.
+The concept of strategic leadership and vision will be examined from several perspectives including Biblical, anthropological, and social views.
 In addition, the concept of organizational culture will be explored along with discovering methods for examining and changing this important aspect of organizations.
+(3 credit hours) Prerequisites: None

-MLEA 504 Contemporary Leadership Issues (3 credit hours)
+MLEA 504 - Contemporary Leadership Issues

 This class is an examination of contemporary issues for organizational and Christian leadership with a focus on new theories and their relevance to Biblical leadership.
-Some of the theories included in this research include servant, transformational, kenotic, authentic, and self-leadership as well as contemporary thinking in other rising models of leadership.
+Some of the theories included in this research include, servant, transformational, kenotic, authentic, and self leadership as well as contemporary thinking in other rising models of leadership.
+(3 credit hours) Prerequisites: None

-MLEA 601 Case Analyses for Organizational and Church Leadership (3 credit hours)
+MLEA 601 - Case Analyses for Organizational and Church Leadership

 Individual case studies for churches and other types of organizations will be studied in this class.
-The student will learn to develop case studies of different types of organizations for the purpose of understanding and making recommendations for the improvement of the organization.
+The student will learn to develop case studies of different types for organizations for the purpose of understanding and making recommendations for the improvement of the organization.
+(3 credit hours) Prerequisite: None

-MLEA 602 Organizational Research and Analysis (3 credit hours)
+MLEA 602 - Organizational Research and Analysis

-In this class, the student will learn different methods of research analysis including qualitative, quantitative, and mixed methods.
+In this class the student will learn different methods of research analysis including qualitative, quantitative, and mixed methods.
 In addition, qualitative analysis will be used for research topics related to Christian leadership.
+(3 credit hours) Prerequisites: None.

-MLEA 603 Global Leadership (3 credit hours)
+MLEA 603 - Global Leadership

 Leadership and organizations are studied in the context of various cultures and culture is examined for its effect on leadership.
-The connection between societal, organizational, cultural, and leadership effectiveness will be examined.
-In this process, effective leadership attributes for global leadership will be developed and discussed.
+The connection between societal, organizational, cultural and leadership effectiveness will be examined.
+In this process effective leadership attributes for global leadership will be developed and discussed.
+(3 credit hours) Prerequisites: None.